9dots/9dots.io-pages/OihNHeX.md

 ### Project time:

-- 1 hr 15 min
+- 1 hr 20 min

-## Engage
+## Engage - 5 minutes
 Get students thinking about the challenge by discussing the senses needed to avoid obstacles.
 After relating the infrared sensor to human sight, reveal the challenge for this lesson.

 1. _What senses are used to avoid walking into objects?_
 Eyes allow humans to see obstacles before running into them.

 2. _Which attachment can give the robot the ability to avoid objects?_
-The infrared sensor will give the robot the ability to sense objects that are in it’s path.
+The infrared sensor gives the robot the ability to sense objects that are in it’s path.

 3. Watch the [video](https://www.youtube.com/watch?v=LEwIFIOoZPU)  of a robot avoiding obstacle.

 4. Tell students that the goal for this lesson is to build a robot that continuously avoid obstacles for 1 minutes while the power never goes below 50.

-## Explore
+## Explore - 15 minutes
 Students now have 15 minutes to attempt to build an infrared attachment for the robot.
 It is important for the sensor to be located on the front of the robot so that it can get an accurate reading as to how far away obstacles are.

-## Explain
+## Explain - 10 minutes
 Show students how to use the wait block with the infrared sensor.
 Students should already have a strong understanding of the wait block from the [Mindstorm Pinball](http://www.9dots.io/9dots/OiQezr2) and [Review of Move and Wait Blocks](http://www.9dots.io/9dots/OihHb5A) lessons.

 1. _What knowledge from previous lessons can help complete the goal?_